Kristin is a dog agility instructor and competitor with 20 years in the sport.

 Do Dogs Love?

-A new study is beginning to prove with scientific evidence that dogs do indeed love.
-Over the past two years, Emory University Neuroscientist Gregory Berns has been looking at MRI images of dogs' brains in a study to find out what dogs think of humans.
-He released a few of his findings in an op-ed piece for the "New York Times" on Oct.
+A new scientific study is beginning to prove that dogs do indeed love.
+Over the course of two years, Emory University Neuroscientist Gregory Berns looked at MRI images of dogs' brains in a study to find out what dogs think of humans.
+He released a few of his findings in an op-ed piece for the New York Times on Oct.
 5, 2013.